ionic-team/capacitor/site/docs-md/android/configuration.md

 <string name="title_activity_main">MyApp</string>
 ```

+## Deeplinks (aka Android App Links)

+To enable deeplinking through Android App Links, follow the official Android guide on [Adding Android App Links](https://developer.android.com/studio/write/app-link-indexing).
+Android Studio comes with a handy wizard for configuring App Links.

+Once configured, the [getLaunchUrl in the App API](../../apis/app#method-getLaunchUrl-0) will provide any URL the app was launched with, and the [appUrlOpen event](../../apis/app#method-addListener-1) will fire any time the app receives a new App Link deeplink.

 ## Changing Custom URL

 Your app can respond to custom URLs on launch, making it possible to handle deeplinks and app interactions.